flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ##### After passthrough filtering
 This is done with the intention of removing extraneous points that are unnecessary to our purposes.
-In this instance, we are only interested in the table top and the obects found on top of it.
+In this instance, we are only interested in the table top and the objects found on top of it.

 ![passthrough-filtered](./images/ex1/passthrough_filtered.png)